kuzminrobin/code_review_notes/cpp_design_bookmarks.md

 __Broader Picture:__
 * [Know the Special Member Functions](https://github.com/kuzminrobin/code_review_notes/blob/master/cpp_design_bookmarks.md#know-the-special-member-functions).
 * Pimpl-Idiom-specific, when the empty destructor may be needed: [[MExcC++]](https://github.com/kuzminrobin/code_review_notes/blob/master/book_list.md):
-  + _Item 30: Smart Pointer Members, Part 1: A Problem with `auto_ptr`_, section "What About `auto_ptr` Memebers?", last but one paragraph on page 185: "If you don't want to provide the definition of Y, you must write the X2 destructor explicitly, even if it's empty".
+  + _Item 30: Smart Pointer Members, Part 1: A Problem with `auto_ptr`_, section "What About `auto_ptr` Members?", last but one paragraph on page 185: "If you don't want to provide the definition of Y, you must write the X2 destructor explicitly, even if it's empty".
-  + _Item 31: Smart Pointer Members, Part 2: Toward a `ValuePtr`_, section "A Simple `ValuePtr`: Strict Ownershipt Only", first regular paragraph: "Either the full definition of Y must accompany X, or the X destructor must be explicitly provided, even if it's empty".
+  + _Item 31: Smart Pointer Members, Part 2: Toward a `ValuePtr`_, section "A Simple `ValuePtr`: Strict Ownership Only", first regular paragraph: "Either the full definition of Y must accompany X, or the X destructor must be explicitly provided, even if it's empty".

 There Should Be a Strong Reason for Writing the Destructor -